Skip to main content

 Common Questions Answered

-Who are the founders of Reflection and what are their notable AI backgrounds?
+Who are the founders of Reflection, and what is their background in AI?

-Reflection was founded in March 2024 by Misha Laskin, who previously led reward modeling for DeepMind's Gemini project, and Ioannis Antonoglou, who co-created the AlphaGo AI system.
-Their combined expertise in major AI breakthroughs positions them well for frontier AI development.
+Reflection was founded by Misha Laskin, who led reward modeling for DeepMind's Gemini project, and Ioannis Antonoglou, who co-created AlphaGo.
+Both founders bring significant technical expertise from their previous work in advanced AI systems.